 The university listed Bonsu’s offense as “failure to comply with the direction of university officials.”
 His punishment: suspension until May 31, 2016—by which time R.M. was expected to graduate—and a permanent ban from living on campus.
 He was also required to get counseling to address his “decision-making.”

-The way in which Bonsu’s case was handled may seem perverse, but many of the university’s actions—the interim restrictions, the full-bore investigation and adjudication even though R.M.’s own statement does not describe a sexual assault—were mandated or strongly encouraged by federal rules that govern the handling of sexual assault allegations on campus today.
-These rules proliferated during the Obama administration, as did threats of sanctions if schools didn’t follow them precisely.
+The way in which Bonsu’s case was handled may seem perverse, but many of the university’s actions—the interim restrictions, the full-bore investigation and adjudication even though R.M.’s own statement does not describe a sexual assault—were mandated or strongly encouraged by federal rules that govern the handling of sexual-assault allegations on campus today.
+These rules proliferated during Barack Obama’s administration, as did threats of sanctions if schools didn’t follow them precisely.
 The impulse behind them was noble and necessary—sexual assault is a scourge that should not be tolerated in any society, much less by institutions of higher learning.
 But taken in sum, these directives have left a mess of a system, and many unintended consequences.

 There is no doubt that until recently, many women’s claims of sexual assault were reflexively and widely disregarded—or that many still are in some quarters.
 (One need look no further than the many derogatory responses received by the women who came forward last year to accuse then-candidate Donald Trump of sexual violations.)
 Action to redress that problem was—and is—fully warranted.
 But many of the remedies that have been pushed on campus in recent years are unjust to men, infantilize women, and ultimately undermine the legitimacy of the fight against sexual violence.

 The Trump administration has recently begun to reconsider—and in some cases, roll back—many of the rules and policies made by the Obama administration regarding campus sexual assault.
-It has encountered immediate skepticism and fierce pushback, and given Trump’s own behavior, this reaction is not surprising.
+It has encountered immediate skepticism and fierce pushback; given Trump’s own behavior, this reaction is not surprising.

 That pushback grew more forceful in July, after Candice Jackson, the new head of the Office for Civil Rights (OCR), the arm of the Department of Education that governs the adjudication of sexual assault on campus, tossed off some made-up statistics in remarks to The New York Times that were broadly dismissive of assault.
 Many college administrators have said they will not alter the adjudication policies now enshrined on their campus even if recent federal guidelines are rescinded; capacious campus bureaucracies that were created at the behest of Obama’s OCR are likely to resist change.